jasonmayes/JS-Motion-Detection/README.md

 # JS-Motion-Detection
-A simple yet fast motion revealing algorithm using the live webcam feed
+A simple, fast, and lightweight (just 531 bytes gzipped when minfied using Google Closure) motion revealing algorithm using the live webcam feed

 ## What is this?